front-end-intermediate/session-1/readme.md

 ### Looping through items

+#### Arrays and NodeLists

-In JavaScript, you use `for` to loop through array and node list items.
+In JavaScript, you can use a `for` to loop through array and node list items.

 ```js
 var elems = document.querySelectorAll('#main a');